 Sarah is the editor of the Artist’s Book Yearbook a biennial reference publication on contemporary book arts, published here by Impact Press.
 She is also the editor of the Book Arts Newsletter and The Blue Notebook journal for artists’ books.
 Sarah has written regular news columns on artists’ books for ARLIS UK and Ireland news-sheet (2006 – 2015), ARLISmatters (2016 – 2018) and the Artists’ Books series for a-n (2015 – 2019).
 Sarah writes a regular artists’ books column for the journal Printmaking Today, and has written for other journals including Art In Print; Axon: Creative Explorations; IMPRINT; JAB; PLI Arte & Design; The Poetry Society; The New Bookbinder; zum Beispiel / zum Buch.

 Sarah has been collaborating with the poet and artist Nancy Campbell, on an annual video and book production for World Book Night since 2010.
 Each event is in tribute to a particular novel.
 Their first collaboration was commissioned as part of the University of Dundee’s AHRC funded project, Poetry Beyond Text: Vision, Text and Cognition, for which they produced Dinner and A Rose for Patricia Highsmith’s Ripley series.
 Since then they have made an annual collaborative book and video, inviting artists, writers, musicians to join them on World Book Night.
-These include TOAST: A Night on Weevil Lake, 2011, in tribute to Douglas Coupland’s novel The Gum Thief; The Secrets of Metahemeralism 2012, in tribute to The Secret History by Donna Tartt; Some Small, Good Things 2013 in tribute to Raymond Carver’s A Small, Good Thing; ‘Post Office’ in tribute to Charles Bukowski in 2014, Shine On for Stephen King’s The Shining in 2015, Serena Joy 2016, for Margaret Atwood’s novel The Handmaid’s Tale; BOOK ISH NESS in 2017; Their Eyes Were Watching God in tribute to China Miéville, 2018.
+These include TOAST: A Night on Weevil Lake, 2011, in tribute to Douglas Coupland’s novel The Gum Thief; The Secrets of Metahemeralism 2012, in tribute to The Secret History by Donna Tartt; Some Small, Good Things 2013 in tribute to Raymond Carver’s A Small, Good Thing; Post Office in tribute to Charles Bukowski in 2014, Shine On for Stephen King’s The Shining in 2015, Serena Joy 2016, for Margaret Atwood’s novel The Handmaid’s Tale; BOOK ISH NESS in 2017; Their Eyes Were Watching God in tribute to China Miéville, 2018.
 From 2019, Linda Parr joined as coordinator of World Book Night projects with Sarah, from the Gwalia Gazette for Dylan Thomas’s Under Milk Wood.
 In 2020, the 10th anniversary, we responded to texts by Nancy Campbell, W. G. Sebald, Olga Tokarczuk and Elizabeth Bishop, for the presciently titled project Should we have stayed at home and thought of here?, and produced a flower-based exhibition and publication The Herbarium in 2021.

 For more information on Sarah’s publications and practice, download a pdf of her CV.